“I feel like a kid again!” Marcus exclaimed while drawing the torso of his “exquisite creature”.

 The prison system is bleak.
 It is as you likely imagine it to be – a place of rigidity and control and isolation.
 And so, my goal during my time inside is really to work against those forces and instead bring in moments of choice, delight, and connection.
 My goal is to reconnect to our shared humanity.

 How do we do that?
-In so many different ways, but for now I’ll share just this one…
+In so many different ways…

 First and foremost, I set up our space with as much warmth as I know how.
 I bring notebooks and paper that pop with colour, fill the tables with Play-Doh, markers, and colouring pencils, and share Living Hyphen’s beautifully illustrated stickers and bookmarks.
-I bring my speaker and curate a playlist of recognizable hits to welcome everyone into the room, and calming music for our writing time.
+I bring my speaker and curate a playlist of recognizable hits to welcome everyone into the room, and more calming music for our writing time.

 When the men enter our space, I want to signal to them from the get-go that this space is something completely different.